aliyun/aliyun-oss-ruby-sdk/README.md

       end
     end

-Notes:
+**Notes:**

-1. The SDK records the upload intermediate states in the cpt object.
+- The SDK records the upload intermediate states in the cpt object.
 Therefore, ensure that you have write permission on the cpt object.
-2. The cpt object records the intermediate state information of the upload and has a self-checking function.
+- The cpt object records the intermediate state information of the upload and has a self-checking function.
 You cannot edit the object.
 Upload will fail if the cpt object is corrupted.
-When the upload is completed, the 'checkpoint' object will be deleted.
+When the upload is completed, the checkpoint file will be deleted.

 ### Resumable download

     bucket.resumable_download(object_key, local_file, :cpt_file => cpt_file)

-In specific, ':cpt_file' specifies the location of the checkpoint object which stores the intermediate state of the download.
+In specific, `:cpt_file` specifies the location of the checkpoint object which stores the intermediate state of the download.
-If no object is specified, the SDK will generate a 'local_file.cpt' in the directory of the '`local_file'.
+If no object is specified, the SDK will generate a `local_file.cpt` in the directory of the `local_file`.
 After the download interruption, you only need to provide the same cpt object for the download task to resume from the interrupted part.
 The typical download code is:

     retry_times = 5